Cyber Insurance Issues: My 2nd Insurance Book Project [Updated November 13, 2023]

 For me, cyber risks feels like terrorism risks.

-That feeling drives my foundational beliefs:
+That drives my foundational beliefs:

 1. Within the next 5 – 7 years, insurance carriers will provide less and less cyber insurance capacity by:

-• stop offering cyber insurance coverage
+• stopping to offer cyber insurance coverage entirely

 2. Cyber risks are on the path to become high frequency and high severity, if they’re not there yet.